-If you’re a sexually active female there will probably come a time when you need to know how to get the morning after pill.
+If you’re a sexually active person, there will probably come a time when you need to know how to get the morning after pill.

 Whether the condom broke, you forgot to use protection, or there was a more serious incident like a sexual assault, the morning after pill will protect you against the risk of getting pregnant.